allmaps/allmaps/packages/staple/README.md

 # @allmaps/staple

-Stapling maps together, and creating new GCPs from staples.
+Stapling maps together:

+1. **Link resource points** on different maps using 'staples'.
+2. Express this stapling using a stapled transformation that considers all relevant map transformations jointly and **minimizes the distance in geo space** of the staples' transformed resource points.
+3. Solve the stapled transformation and infer new GCPs from the staples that **bring the maps closer together**.

 ## How it works

-The `StapledTransformation` class from this package allows to work with 'stapled transformations', in analogy with the various `Transformation` classes from [@allmaps/transform](../../packages/transform/).
-It equally expresses a transformation using a coefficient matrix, by forming a block matrix from the constituent transformations' coefficient matrices, and adding rows that express the staples.
+The `StapledTransformation` class from this package allows to work with 'stapled transformations': multiple transformation that are coupled by 'staples' and can hence be solved jointly.

+Just like the various transformation classes from [@allmaps/transform](../../packages/transform/), a stapled transformation is expressed mathematically using a coefficient matrix.
+Solving this matrix allows us to obtain the weights that define the transformation, which in turn allows us to evaluate the transformation at new source points.
+For stapled transformations, the coefficient matrix is a block matrix, built from the constituent transformations' coefficient matrices, with added rows that express how each staple links two transformations by demanding that their corresponding destination points should (ideally) be equal.
 More details about the mathematical approach can be found [here](https://observablehq.com/d/0ff83cf201ebbf04).

 To make it more practical to create and solve stapled transformation when starting from Annotations or Georeferenced Maps, static functions are available to input and output to Georeferenced Maps.

-When processing Georeferenced Maps, staples are defined using **Resource Control Points** (RCPs).
+They read in Georeferenced Maps and a list of **Resource Control Points** (RCPs).
 These are points that are defined on a map's resource, but don't (yet) have geo coordinates.
 Using their `id`, they can be linked to other RCPs, where **two RCPs with matching `id`'s will create a 'staple'** between the corresponding maps.
+When solving the stapled transformation and evaluating the RCPs using the new found weights corresponding to the transformation of their corresponding map, we can compute their geo coordinates and hence infer new Ground Control Points.
+These new GCPs

 Some details:

-- A staple is defined by two 'staple points'.
+* A staple is defined by two 'staple points'.
 There are the RCPs, where the 'resource' coordinate has been translated to 'source', as custom in a transformation (taking into account `differentHandedness` for example).
-- When there are more then two RCPs with a matching `id`, a staple is created between the first and second, first and third, first and fourth etc.
+* When there are more then two RCPs with a matching `id`, a staple is created between the first and second, first and third, first and fourth etc.

 ## Installation